-The following documentation satisfies the FAR Subpart 6.501 requirement, and as a result, upports your designation as PAAC.
+The following documentation satisfies the FAR Subpart 6.501 requirement, and as a result, supports your designation as PAAC. supports your designation as FAAC.

 Should you have any questions, please do not hesitate to contact me at (HCA email and phone number).